g4brieljs/React-course/README.md

 # Javascript Essential

--Var let and Const
+- Var let and Const
--Scope in Javascript
+- Scope in Javascript
--Template Strings in Javascript
+- Template Strings in Javascript
--Function and other types of function
+- Function and other types of function
--Function with parameters
+- Function with parameters
--Arrow Functions
+- Arrow Functions
--Object in Javascript
+- Object in Javascript
--Object Literal
+- Object Literal
--Object Constructor
+- Object Constructor
--Prototypes
+- Prototypes
--Object DEstructuring
+- Object DEstructuring
--Object literal Enhacemnt
+- Object literal Enhacemnt
--Function in a Object
+- Function in a Object
--Arrays/.map and Object.keys
+- Arrays/.map and Object.keys
--Spread Operator
+- Spread Operator
--.Filter/.find/.reduce
+- Arrays methods .Filter/.find/.reduce
--Promise
+- Promise
--Promise with AJAX
+- Promise with AJAX
--Class
+- Class
--Module ES6
+- Module ES6

 # Introduction a webpack